 Like Miranda in my novel, My Soul to Keep, I believe I was sexually assaulted at a very young age by a trusted family member.
 I have no actual memory of the event(s) but I have nightmares.
 And I have unexplained, emotional reactions to certain triggers.
 See previous posts, Through the Haze and Help Me Help Prevent Sexual Assault for a little more information.

 I will never be certain of any recovered memories.
 I will never feel safe discussing sexual assault.
 Not the ones I’ve always remember.
 Not the ones I believe happened but have no solid memory of.
 Not even sexual assaults on other persons.
+But no one should be comfortable about sexual assault.

 No matter what happened—or didn’t happen to me—no sexual assault on any level is ever acceptable.
 But sexual assault is nearly epidemic.
 And it doesn’t happen only in America.